mrnorman/ponni/README.md

     using ponni::Save_State;
     using ponni::Binop_Add;
     using ponni::Binop_Concatenate;
-    using ponni::real1d;  // All "real1d" and "real2d" arrays are in GPU device memory, not host memory using ponni::real2d;
+    using ponni::real1d;  // All "real1d" and "real2d" arrays are in
+                          //   GPU device memory, not host memory. using ponni::real2d;
     using yakl::c::parallel_for;
     using yakl::c::Bounds;